 1.1 What is the Building Quality Standards Handbook?

-The Building Quality Standards Handbook (BQSH) sets the minimum quality criteria for all Department of Education (DE) capital projects, including new construction, refurbishment and maintenance works.
+The Building Quality Standards Handbook (BQSH) sets the minimum quality criteria for all school- and Victorian School Building Authority-led capital projects, including new construction, refurbishment and maintenance works.
 Its purpose is to assist architects and designers to create high-quality designs for school and early learning facilities across Victoria.

-The BQSH uses early learning facilities as an umbrella term covering two facility sub-categories:
+The BQSH uses 'early learning facilities' as an umbrella term covering 2 facility sub-categories:

-1. kindergartens, which include kindergarten on school sites (KOSS) and modular kindergartens for placement on or off school sites, and
+- kindergartens, which include kindergartens on school sites (KOSS), kindergartens on acquired land (KOAL) and modular kindergartens for placement on or off school sites, and

-2. early learning and childcare centres (ELCCs), which are government-owned and operated childcare facilities.
+- early learning and childcare centres (ELCCs), which are government-owned and operated facilities for education and care services.

 The BQSH is primarily used by architects, designers and schools.
-Where the term ‘project consultants’ is used, it refers to architects and designers.
+The term ‘project consultant’ is used interchangeably with architects or designers.

-Secondary users include VSBA officers, regional offices, portfolio managers and school staff, who may use the BQSH for asset management and planning purposes.
+Secondary users include VSBA officers, regional offices, portfolio managers and school and early learning facility staff, who use the BQSH for asset management and capital works planning purposes.

 1.3 Structure

-The BQSH has six distinct sections.
-Each is to be read in conjunction with additional and external information referenced in each section, to build a complete understanding of the specific considerations for design of Victorian government schools.
+The BQSH has six distinct sections and 2 appendices.
+Each section is to be read in conjunction with any additional and external information referenced in that section, to build a complete understanding of the specific considerations for design of Victorian government schools and early learning facilities.

 The six sections are: